The 12 Best Warm Winter Boots to Keep You Toasty in Extreme Cold, Vetted by Editors and Reviewers

 Dream Pairs

-These multi-media boots have a classic-yet-trendy look to them.
+These mixed-material boots have a classic-yet-trendy look to them.
 They’re wind-resistant and have a cushioned footbed for a comfortable fit.
-Better yet, the inside features 200 grams of thermolite insulation to keep feet toasty in as low as -24-degree temps. "[I] purchased these winter boots [and] the fit and quality are great.
-[They] keep my feet warm while out shoveling snow in the cold NY winter," mentions one reviewer.
-A few reviewers note that these boots aren't ideal for slushy streets or wet weather, as the outer material isn't totally waterproof so your feet will get wet.
+Better yet, the inside features 200 grams of ThermoLite insulation to keep feet toasty in as low as -24-degree temps.
+One reviewer mentions, "[I] purchased these winter boots [and] the fit and quality are great.
+[They] keep my feet warm while out shoveling snow in the cold NY winter."
+A few reviewers note that these boots aren't ideal for slushy streets or wet weather, as the outer material isn't totally waterproof.

 Fast Facts